sushantabrin/sushantabrin/README.md

 - 👋 Hi, I’m @sushantabrin
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m Technical Buisiness Analyst in Cybersecurity and Risk
-- 🌱 I’m currently learning Spring Boot.
-I have proficiency in Core Java and Web-Technologies basics.
+- 🌱 I’m currently learning Ethical hacking and VAPT
 - 💞️ In love with Logics
 - 📫 How to reach me : mail me at abrinsushant@gmail.com